Applib-HarmonyOS/PasswordInputView/README.md

 }
 ```

-2. For using sqlite2xl in separate application using har file, add the har file in the entry/libs folder and add the dependencies in entry/build.gradle file.
+2. For using passwordinputview in separate application using har file, add the har file in the entry/libs folder and add the dependencies in entry/build.gradle file.
 ```groovy
 dependencies {
     implementation fileTree(dir: 'libs', include: ['*.har'])